Microsoft word - ecsoc_8_gomy2005_2.doc

 skeletal architecture and length between the ureas, the presence of the methyl groups may twist the

-conformation of receptor 13, not allowing it to get the well-matched conformation.
+13, not allowing it to get the well-matched conformation.
 The stilbene receptor

 16 demonstrated CIS greater than those obtained for any of the other 15 compounds developed.
 On the